halcyonnouveau/soppo/docs/DONEZOMANIFESTO.md

 A specific design goal of TypeScript is to "[impose no runtime overhead on emitted programs](https://github.com/Microsoft/TypeScript/wiki/TypeScript-Design-Goals#goals)."
 It's able to do this because it does NOT generate code, the resulting JS is essentially your original TS code minus the type annotations.
 There are some exceptions like enums, but enums are widely regarded a mistake in TypeScript, so I'm going to ignore it.

 Dingo also says it has "zero runtime overhead", which is just a fucking lie.

+Dingo generates code.
+Your enum becomes a tagged struct with a tag field, pointer fields for each variant's data, constructor functions, and helper methods.
+Your `Result<int>` isn't just `(int, error)` - it's a whole struct with `IsOk()`, `IsErr()`, `Unwrap()`, `UnwrapOr()`, `Map()`, etc.

-The very nature of being a code generator means IT HAS OVERHEAD.
-You could say "minimal" if you have the numbers to back it up I guess, but "zero?"
+This is real boilerplate code that executes at runtime.
+Extra allocations, extra indirection, extra function calls.
+You could say "minimal" if you have numbers to back it up (which wouldn't be hard, because I'm sure it doesn't have much of an impact), but "zero"?
 Fuck off with that shit.

 And how about it talking of a "pure Go implementation" like it's an improvement.
 I really don't think it is, and it shouldn't even matter if the eventual goal is to start dogfooding (which it should be).